CartoDB/analytics-toolbox-core/clouds/redshift/modules/doc/s2/S2_FROMGEOGPOINT.md

 **Description**

-Returns the S2 cell ID of a given point at a given level of detail.
+Returns the S2 cell ID of a given point at a requested resolution.

 * `point`: `GEOGRAPHY` vertical coordinate of the map.
 * `resolution`: `INT4` level of detail or zoom.